 The California Dream Act allows students with undocumented immigration status or those who have entered the U.S. on a T or U Visa and have attended a minimum of three years of a California High School and graduated from a California High School, the ability to apply for the California College Promise Grant (CCPG, formerly BOG) and Cal Grants.
-Students must complete the California Nonresident Tuition Exemption request and submit it to Admissions and Records to determine eligibility for waiver of out-of-state tuition.
+Students must complete the California success@barstow.edu eligibility for waiver of out-of-state tuition.
 In addition, students who qualify must submit the Dream Act Application online at dream.csac.ca.gov, which is available on October 1 for the following Fall semester (School Code 001119).